aditen/x-stance-dashboard/README.md

     * utils: PredictionUtils that contain mapping and data formatting functionality
 * server.js: Entry script for node: Starts express server that serves static files on /files and nextjs application on all other paths

+# Running
+**Before running, you need to set the environment variable FILE_DIR** to a valid path from where to serve the /files directory
+(where result JSON files are located as described in external interfaces section)

+First, you need Node 10.14 and a corresponding NPM version.
+Then, run ``npm install`` to install the required packages.

+In case you do not want to build (because being a dev), run ``npm run dev`` locally.

+In case you build it, run ``npm run build`` followed by ``npm run start`` or ``npm run start_windows`` depending on the platform.